Mayor's Message - February 2018

 Mayor's Message - June 2015

-The proposed Illinois Tollway Route 53 extension into Lake County has been a long discussed transportation route, with controversial environmental impacts and budgetary shortfalls delaying its construction over the last two decades.
-Recently you may have read or heard news regarding the proposed Illinois Tollway Rt.
-53 extension project and our Village position on the plan.
-I wanted to clearly present the Village’s position to you directly as to not have misinformation disseminated amongst the media.
+Dear Residents, The proposed Illinois Tollway Route 53 extension into Lake County has been a long discussed transportation route, with controversial environmental impacts and budgetary shortfalls delaying its construction over the last two decades.
+Recently you may have read or heard news regarding the proposed Illinois Tollway Route 53 extension project and our Village position on the plan.
+I wanted to clearly present the Village's position to you directly as to not have misinformation disseminated amongst the media.

 In the fall of 2011, the Illinois Tollway created the Illinois Route 53/120 Blue Ribbon Advisory Council to assist in the visioning of the Illinois Route 53/120 project in Lake County.
 More commonly known as the BRAC, this council completed its work in 2012, recommending to the Tollway to continue studying the proposed road.
-You can download the full official BRAC Report by visiting the Illinois Route 53/120 Blue Ribbon Advisory Council page on the Illinois Tollway’s website.
-In response to the report, the Tollway convened a special Finance Committee to study funding/financing feasibility of the project and a special Land Use Committee to study potential land use controls in what is defined as the Rt.
-53 Corridor.
+You can download the full official BRAC Report by visiting the Illinois Route 53/120 Blue Ribbon Advisory Council page on the Illinois Tollway's website.
+In response to the report, the Tollway convened a special Finance Committee to study funding/financing feasibility of the project and a special Land Use Committee to study potential land use controls in what is defined as the Route 53 Corridor.
 The work of both committees is entirely based on the BRAC report recommendations.
 Our Village lies almost entirely within this corridor.

-I represent our Board of Trustees on the Village’s behalf on both of the special committees that have been meeting over the last year.
+I represent our Board of Trustees on the Village's behalf on both of the special committees that have been meeting over the last year.
 Just this past March the Special Finance Committee recommended funding and financing options to the Tollway Authority, which includes a roughly $100 million Phase 1 Study as the next step.
 The Land Use Committee continues their work plan to have a recommendation to the Tollway Authority sometime this summer.
-While the Village of Hawthorn Woods has been a supporter of regional transportation route improvements, the Tollway administration has inherited a Blue Ribbon Advisory Council’s report (the BRAC Report) that we believe is flawed for many reasons and has led to the lack of consensus on the project.
+While the Village of Hawthorn Woods has been a supporter of regional transportation route improvements, the Tollway administration has inherited a Blue Ribbon Advisory Council's report (the BRAC Report) that we believe is flawed for many reasons and has led to the lack of consensus on the project.
 Specifically, I was present at the finance committee for the Tollway extension and voted against the financing plan that would take future revenues away from the Village and other taxing bodies to pay for the road.
 Several other communities within the corridor did not vote in the affirmative to support the plan.
-There are many unknowns regarding the proposal, and the Village has several specific concerns at
+There are many unknowns regarding the proposal, and the Village has several specific concerns at this time, primarily:

 - Alignment - Current plans do not reflect the previously agreed upon alignment through Hawthorn Woods.
 Where the FAP 342 signs are currently located in Hawthorn Woods today is not the route that BRAC is now recommending.
 The new alignment reverts back to the original path (from the 1960's) through the Indian Creek Wetland Complex, which would necessitate an elevated road over the marsh and Gilmer Road, in essence a bridge across our community.
 For many reasons this elevated Tollway concerns your Village officials, including control of truck noise, light emissions, environmental salt run-off, degradation of ADID high quality habitat for flora and fauna, and the dissection of our Village by a bridge on pylons that will impact much of our community.
 The BRAC report needs to be amended to reflect the correct alignment of the roadway around, not through, the wetlands before a flawed public record is propagated.
 The alignment as referenced in the BRAC report is not the preferred alignment as suggested by years of debate from the federal, state and local agencies.
 We need to incorporate the previous recommendations from the Illinois Department of Transportation, The Unites States Environmental Protection Agency, Region V, the Lake County Stormwater Commission, Illinois Department of Conservation, the Army Corps of Engineers, the U.S. Fish and Wildlife Service, the Federal Highway Administration, and the Illinois State Toll Highway Authority before another dollar is spent on this effort.
 An elevated road through Hawthorn Woods would profoundly change our community forever.